stevekwan/best-practices/javascript/gotchas.md

 ### Why are there so many different ways to declare a function?
 What are the differences?
 There are three common ways to define a function in JavaScript:

-    myFunction = function(arg1, arg2) {};                // NEVER do this!
+    myFunction1 = function(arg1, arg2) {};     // NEVER do this!
-    function myFunction(arg1, arg2) {};                  // This is OK, but...
+    function myFunction2(arg1, arg2) {};       // This is OK, but...
-    var myFunction = function(arg1, arg2) {};            // This is good, but...
+    var myFunction3 = function(arg1, arg2) {}; // This is best!
-    var myFunction = function myFunction(arg1, arg2) {}; // This is even better!

 The first option is bad because it declares a function like a variable, but without the `var` keyword.
 Read the above point to understand why that's bad...it gets created as a global function!

 The second option is better, and is properly scoped, but it leads to a slightly more complicated syntax once you get into closures.
 It can also cause your code to behave in ways you may not expect due to [JavaScript variable hoisting][javascript-hoisting].

-The third option is even better, and is syntactically consistent with the rest of your variables.
+The third option is best, and is syntactically consistent with the rest of your variables.

-The fourth option is the best, because it uses a named function and should reduce headaches during debugging.
+As an alternative to the third option, you can use:

+    var myFunction4 = function myFunction4(arg1, arg2) {};

+Although more verbose, this option can be useful because it provides a little more context when debugging.

 ### The `this` keyword: how does it behave?
 `this` in JavaScript does __not__ behave the way you would expect.
 Its behaviour is very, very different from other languages.

-If you are new to JavaScript, I suggest avoiding the `this` keyword until you get comfortable with the basics of the language.
-But when you are comfortable, here's an explanation...
+If you are merely looking for a way to encapsulate and scope your code, I suggest avoiding the `this` keyword for now.
+But if you truly need to use `this` to write object-oriented JavaScript, here's an explanation...

 In more sane languages, `this` gets you a pointer to the current object.
 But in JavaScript, it means something quite different: it gets you a pointer to the __calling context__ of the given function.